 You guessed it!
 I’m talking about baking.

-Just as cooking (from scratch, if possible) is super important to breaking away from your local grocery store, so is baking.
+Just as cooking (from scratch, if possible) is super important to breaking away from buying groceries, so is baking.

 If you learn how to bake your own cakes, cookies, and fresh bread then you’ll never be dependent upon the bread aisle or bakery section again!